fpoirotte/cryptal/docs/src/Usage.rst

     // Open the binary file for reading.
     $macGiver = fopen("/path/to/some.data", "rb");

-    // Add the hashing filter to the stream. stream_filter_append(
+    // Add the MAC filter to the stream. stream_filter_append(
         $macGiver,
         'cryptal.mac',